 Biology Colleges and Universities in the U.S.

-Biology is the study of living organisms and their environment.
-Biology has many subspecialties including cellular and molecular biology, biochemistry, anatomy, physiology, genetics, microbiology, botany, zoology, evolution, ecology and marine biology.
-Most 4-year colleges in the U.S. offer undergraduate and graduate biology degree programs that prepare students for careers in science, medicine or education.
+Biology is the study of living organisms and their environments.
+Biology has many subspecialties, including cellular and molecular biology, genetics, microbiology, botany, zoology, evolution, ecology and marine biology.

 How to Select a Biology College